port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

       }
 ```

 That's it!
-The entities are created or updated and visible in the UI.
+The entities are updated and visible in the UI.